 While the Phase 2 GHG standards cover the same MY 2017-2025 time period as the Tier 3 vehicle standards, they are, in fact, separate standards with different aims.
 The GHG standards address carbon dioxide (CO2) emissions, with targets expressed in grams/mile.
 These targets coincide with CAFE fuel economy requirements, which are expressed in miles per gallon (mpg).

-By contrast, the Tier 3 vehicle standards are aimed at reducing non-GHG emissions, such as direct particulate matter (PM), nitrogen oxides (NOx), and nonmethane organic gas (NMOG), pollutants that contribute to particulate, ozone, and other air-quality problems.
+By contrast, the Tier 3 vehicle standards are aimed at reducing non-GHG emissions, such as directly emitted particulate matter (PM), nitrogen oxides (NOx), and nonmethane organic gas (NMOG), pollutants that contribute to particulate, ozone, and other air-quality problems.
 The Tier 3 vehicle standards, like the GHG standards, establish emission limits for these pollutants in grams/mile.
-The Tier 3 standards, shown in Table 2 below, are between 70 and 80 percent cleaner than the Tier 2 standards that came before them.
+The Tier 3 standards, shown in Table 3 below, are between 70 and 80 percent cleaner than the Tier 2 standards that came before them.